estevancersa/DEEGA-ETF/README.md

 Second Part

 ```
-## 3. Description of the ETF / Model.
+## 3. Prospectus of the ETF / Model.
 ### a.
 Stock picking idea Generation propietary Model
 	Curated author feeds from Twitter, finds top stock with social sentiment